rrainey/DSKY-matic/README.md

 make BOARD=dskykeyboard_m0
 ```

-These steps will build uf2 files in a `build` subfolder.
+These steps will build bin and uf2 files in a `build` subfolder.

 2. **Install the bootloader** - Bootloaders can be installed by following the procedure outlined in this [Adafruit article](https://learn.adafruit.com/how-to-program-samd-bootloaders).
 The DSKY-matic Keyboard and LED Display boards are equipped with ATSAMD JTAG/SWD connectors.
 Those boards can have the bootloader installed directly using a SEGGER J-Link Edu Mini interface as described in the article.
 For the Alarm board, I followed Ben's technique of cannibalizing
   the SAMD processor from a Trinket M0 to install on the board.
 The advantage there is that the bootloader is already installed.
 You can follow that approach as well, or connect the SWD line up directly and program via a SEGGER interface too.